4d/docs/website/translated_docs/fr/FormObjects/properties_DataSource.md

 ---
 ## Eléments sélectionnés
-`Collection or entity selection list boxes`
+`Listbox de type collection ou entity selection`

 Specifies a variable or expression that will be assigned the elements or entities selected by the user.